Bitcoin mining story

-Are bitcoins for real or just a digital fad?
+Are bitcoins (BTC) for real or just a digital fad?
 If you had asked James Howells of Newport in the UK this question back in 2009 when bitcoins were first launched, he would probably have shrugged his shoulders and said they were just a fad.
 However, if you had asked him again in 2103, his answer, while wiping away the tears, would have been very different, and he would have told you they were definitely real.
 If you are wondering who James Howells is, you may well have missed the story of his somewhat tragic ‘encounter’ with bitcoins.

 When bitcoins first appeared as a digital currency, James became aware of their existence and, purely as an exercise, he set up a bitcoin mining program on his computer and let it run for seven days.
 At the request of his then girlfriend who was annoyed at the continuous noise of his laptop, he stopped mining, even though by that time he had amassed approximately 7,500 bitcoins.
 At the time, bitcoins were of next-to-no value and as a consequence, James thought little more about them.
 For those who mine for bitcoins today and know the complexities, you should know that in 2009 it was a very simple exercise to mine, and that to mine the same amount now would require an extremely powerful computer system.

 In 2010 James damaged his laptop when he spilled a drink on it, so he stripped it down, sold off the parts, but kept the hard drive in his desk drawer.
 Fast forward to some time between June and August 2013 and, during a clear out, James decided the hard drive was of no further use to him, so it was literally thrown out in the trash and yes, you are allowed to scream out in anguish here!
 As if it wasn’t bad enough that the bitcoins were worth approximately US $100 each in June, 2013 saw a massive spike in the value of bitcoins.
 This spike meant bitcoins became particularly newsworthy in November.
-As a consequence, it was at this time James heard that their value had just topped $1,000 each, and the realisation that he had thrown away $7.5 million dawned on him.
+As a consequence, it was at this time James heard that their value had just topped $1,000 each, and the realization that he had thrown away $7.5 million dawned on him.

-Despite checking all his data backups, USB keys and all other storage devices, he realised he had no copy of his bitcoin wallet, and therefore no copy of the securely encrypted individual code needed to access his bitcoin wallet.
+Despite checking all his data backups, USB keys and all other storage devices, he realized he had no copy of his bitcoin wallet, and therefore no copy of the securely encrypted individual code needed to access his bitcoin wallet.
 Without that, the bitcoins were inaccessible and, despite a few trips to the local landfill, without the original hard drive, all was lost.

 This, of course, is just one person’s view on the validity of bitcoins and, if anything, perhaps highlights one aspect of a number which may stop bitcoin from becoming a valid long-term digital currency.
 The problem with bitcoins is their value is not driven by economic conditions or the financial markets.
 In 2013 there was nothing spectacular happening on either of those fronts in the world, yet over the period of five months from the beginning of June 2013, to the end of November, the value of one bitcoin rose from $100 to an all-time high of $1,124.